melonjs/melonjs.org/src/pages/tutorial/part-3-modifying-the-game.md

 ![Custom skin running in my browser](/img/tutorial/new-skin-demo.png)

-*I can see the new skin for my character in my web browser*
+*I can see the new skin for my character in my web browser, and as I walk around and I can see the new outfit doing the walking animation*